rpg600/hailo-apps-infra/hailo_apps/hailo_app_python/apps/tiling/README.md

 - Increase overlap to reduce the chance of missing objects at tile boundaries
 - The default model is SSD MobileNet V1, but you can use any compatible .hef model
 - For best results with small objects (like hornets), use higher resolution and more tiles
+- **Batch size is automatically optimized** based on tile count for maximum performance

 To close the application, press Ctrl+C.